New Patients (410) 221-3085

 We treat patients who have recent dental trauma or pain.
 The most common problems patients encounter include:

-• Knocked out tooth: If you have just knocked out a tooth, apply a damp cloth onto the tooth socket.
-If you can locate your lost tooth, handle it by the crown, or top of the tooth.
+If you have just knocked out a tooth, apply a damp cloth to the tooth socket.
+If you can locate your lost tooth, handle it by the crown or top of the tooth.
 Gently rinse the tooth and place it in a glass of saliva or milk.
 Teeth that are preserved like this may be able to be reattached within one hour of loss.
 Dr. Karpovich may also suggest a single dental implant to replace your tooth if it is lost.
 Dental implants are sturdy restorations that blend in with patient’s natural smiles.

-• Tooth pain: If you are experiencing severe tooth pain, contact our office right away.
-Sometimes tooth pain can be caused by a tooth abscess or dental cavity.
+If you are experiencing severe tooth pain, contact our office right away.
+Sometimes, tooth pain can be caused by a tooth abscess or dental cavity.
 A broken dental filling or restoration can also cause tooth pain.
 We will find the source of your pain and determine the best course of treatment.

-• Broken dental restoration: If you have just broken a dental restoration, do not try to replace it on your own.
+If you have just broken a tooth or a dental restoration, do not try to fix or replace it on your own.
+Broken teeth need to be evaluated as soon as possible to determine the best treatment for repairing the tooth.
 A broken or dislodged dental crown or filling needs to be secured or replaced by our professional dental team.

-• Object stuck between teeth: Gently floss between your teeth to help remove the object.
+Gently floss between your teeth to help remove the object.
 Do not use sharp objects to try to dislodge the object because this could damage the teeth or gums.
-If the object cannot be removed, contact our office so our staff can help you.
+If you cannot remove the object, contact our office so our staff can help you.

 With the right dental care, some dental emergencies are preventable.
 If you or your child play contact sports, a professional mouthguard can protect the teeth from injury.
 Patients with worn or weakened teeth may receive dental crowns to protect and support the dental structure.